alexive/visual-goodies/README.md

 ```

 ## Suggest/Contribute
-Any suggestions (and contributions) to this library will be greatly appreciated.
+Any suggestions (and contributions) will be greatly appreciated.
 The same thing goes for any bugs you find.
 Just file up an issue and I'll look it up ASAP.

 ##Demo project